Frequently Asked Questions about Real Estate

 What are the steps to selling a house with a REALTOR?

 Contact the lien holders (usually the mortgage lenders) where applicable for the expected mortgage balance amounts to be paid off in 30 days and 60 days.
 Then contact a few local real estate agents and inquire about what your home may be worth, ask for a meeting and an estimated net-to-seller worksheet.
 Then decide if moving forward makes sense, both in terms of the numbers and personalities among the agents.
 Upon choosing the right agent, get answers to your questions, learn and then sign the paperwork, agree on the next steps that address communication, property condition, price, promotions, dates, timelines, etc. and pursue a mutual respect for one another that leads to a smooth and timely settlement.

 How does one sell a house that needs repairs?

 Disclose any property defects that you are aware of to potential buyers and price the property accordingly.
 Offer more credibility by having repair estimates justifying the discounted amount on the repairing company's letterhead and consider promoting a willingness to consider a 203(k) repair loan.

 How does one buy a house while selling their own?

 Many variables go into the concept of how to buy a house before selling your current house.
 In my experience, however, the client searched for and found their new home before ever placing their current home on the market.
-Upon entering into binding agreement for the purchase of the new home that included proper timelines and protective stipulations, they then put the existing home on the market with the same closing attorney for both transactions who prepared back-to-back settlements.
-Again, this extremely top-line description may be entirely different with other brokers, but worked out well with minimum stress for all involved parties.
+Upon entering into a binding agreement for the purchase of the new home that included proper timelines and protective stipulations, they then put the existing home on the market with the same closing attorney for both transactions who prepared back-to-back settlements.
+Again, this extremely top-line description may be entirely different from other brokers but worked out well with minimum stress for all involved parties.